DCMZ88/internship/Week 3/Week3Progress.md

 # Progress for Week 3
 ## Data Cleaning and Preprocessing
 ### Sort Videos
 Configured the ObjectDetector(Videos) script to be able to automatically detect humans and sort them into respective folders (Non-Human) and (Human).
-(Code is in SortVideos.ipynb)
+(Code is in SortVideos.ipynb).

 How it works:
     - Goes through each file in the folder
     - In each videofile, processes the video into frames and stores it in an output_frames folder